segmentio/terraform-provider-segment/docs/resources/user.md

 page_title: "segment_user Resource - terraform-provider-segment"
 subcategory: ""
 description: |-
   A user or invite belonging to a Segment Workspace.
-Only users may be imported
+Only users may be imported.
 ---

 # segment_user (Resource)

 A user or invite belonging to a Segment Workspace.
-Only users may be imported
+Only users may be imported.

 ## Example Usage